geoaigroup/geogroup-website/content/home/project.md

 ---
 {{% callout note %}}
 GEO group has available openings for summer internship and graduate thesis/project.
-Interested candidates should send resume and cover letter to <a href = "mailto: info@geogroup.ai">info@geogroup.ai</a>.
+Interested candidates should send resume and cover letter using Contact widget below</a>.
 {{% /callout %}}